 7. PREPARE THE ENVIRONMENT

 At some stage of getting out of emotional eating we are trying to keep certain foods out of the house.
 So many times I thought “If there were cookies at home now I’d eat them!”
 But there were none.
 No snacks.
 No quick instant option.
 Just lettuce and bacon.
 Celery And chicken, and eggs.
 No foods to eat when you get bored.
 It’s uncomfortable but we can get through this!
 It’s only a sensation of craving and we are not dying.
+Do you feel deprived when you don’t have anything but healthy food at home?
+It’s not true deprivation.
+It’s just an illusion.
 Preparing your environment eliminates the need for having a strong will.
 Oh no, I forgot about the food delivery services… Is this an app?
 Uninstall it.
 Uninstalling a food delivery app may cause weight loss.

 8. THINKING SIMPLY

 You know how funny the mind is.
 Especially around addictive foods: the thoughts are totally entertaining: and so simple.
 “I am hungry, I think.
 I haven’t eaten in three hours and the popcorn smell so good, one time won’t hurt me.
 Nobody is looking so I can get a second portion.”

 So I think it’s important to talk to the brain about the solutions, also in a very simple way.
 Present the cold FACTS in a very simple way.
 Think back, what did you eat that caused you to gain weight?
 On the last page of my food journal I have written for myself: what made me fat: the panettone made me fat, the popcorn made me fat, the sandwich made me fat, the ice cream made me fat.
 The years of overeating made me fat.
 The mindless eating of three chocolates in one sitting made me fat, the 10 slices of bread made me fat.